miztli/jrebel-tutorial/README.md

 ## Doubts

 - Does it really only work with Java?
     - Since it works with compiled classes (.class), then it can work for any language around the JVM (fe: groovy).
+Refer to [integrations](https://manuals.jrebel.com/jrebel/misc/integrations.html) for more information.

 ### References:
 - [Docs](https://www.jrebel.com/products/jrebel/learn)